sdsc-ordes/zarr-linked-data/README.md

 OR

-Install the requirements with `pip install -r requirements.txt` (these are the requirements for the kubernetes set-up so you will have some useless packages for local dev)
+Install the requirements with `pip install -r requirements.txt` (these are the requirements for the kubernetes set-up so you will install packages which are not needed for local dev)

 ## With kubernetes